-Join Aaron F. Ross for an in-depth discussion in this video Varying fluid texture, part of Liquid Simulation in Maya.
+Join Aaron F. Ross for an in-depth discussion in this video Varying fluid texture, part of Maya: Liquid Simulation (2013).

 Let's do a test render of our particles with just the default fluid shader applied.
 Get in really close on these, so we can see them more clearly, and do just a standard test render.
 That's what our particles look like with just the default shader applied.
 I want to store that image so I can compare it to others.
 And if you look closely at this you may notice that each one of the particles looks remarkably similar.
 And that's because, in fact, each particle has exactly the same fluid attributes.